-5. Month 18: Molting
+5. Month 18: Molting chickens

 The first molt usually occurs in the fall when days become shorter.
 Your flock will take a break from egg laying and shed feathers for a few weeks.
 This is a completely natural annual occurrence.

+When molt begins, switch to a complete feed with 20 percent protein like Purina® Flock Raiser®.
 A high-protein complete feed can help hens channel nutrients into feather regrowth.
 Once birds begin producing eggs again, switch back to a layer feed to match their energy needs.

 One day, the time may come for the veterans of a flock to take a vacation and retire from egg-laying.
-Although a hen will stop laying as she ages, she still has an important place in the flock as a steady companion who brings joy to the entire family.
+Although a laying hen will stop laying as she ages, she still has an important place in the flock as a steady companion who brings joy to the entire family.